warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 eigenvalues of the Hamiltonian.
 The most important eigenstate is the state corresponding to the lowest eigenvalue.
 We call this eigenstate the *ground state* and its corresponding eigenvalue the *ground state energy*.
-This name indicates that the eigenstates are configurations of the system that have a particular energy, namely their corresponding eigenvalues.
+The name indicates that the eigenstates are configurations of the system that have a particular energy, specifically their corresponding eigenvalues.
 Why is the ground state so important?
 Because the system will tend toward its lowest energy state over time.
 Most systems spend the vast majority of their time in their ground state, so if we can understand its properties well, we can